niranjankarthik/virtual-pet/README.md

 ## Enter the game!

- - Now, you enter the main menu and have five choices of what to do, or you can Enter 9 to exit.
+ - You enter the main menu and have five choices of what to do, or you can Enter 9 to exit.

     - Enter 1 to make another pet
     - Enter 2 to interact with your pets